• Skip to main content

 Applications:

-• Designed for quickly treating sand boils that appear as a result of internal levee erosion to slow or prevent them from growing or further eroding sediment
+• Designed for quickly treating sand boils that appear as a result of internal levee erosion in order to slow or prevent it from growing or further eroding sediment

 A segmented vertical rod is inserted into a lower mesh conical filter filled 3/4 with gravel.
 The filter is sealing off an opening in the sand and clay on either side.
 The sand boil throat is directly beneath the rod after that passes through the filter.